 Since I started this program, I have had a tremendous increase in hot flashes, which is why I stopped soy a few years ago.
 What could be the issue?

 Most women 35-50 have estrogen dominance and your program lowers estrogen (by removing refined carbs and soy, and amplifying fiber).
 That’s great to lower estrogen for women 35-50 but if she’s in that second phase of perimenopause with low estrogen, The Virgin Diet may increase hot flashes.
+Some suggestions:

 - Progesterone cream (pg increases e2 receptors)